davidluzhiyun/COMPSCI307D_cellular_automaton/doc/LAB_DESIGN.md

  * How is configuration information used to set up a simulation?

+The configuration information sets up the simulation by operating in two steps.
+The first step calls all of the cells and their status to calculate what changes are needed.
+Then the second step iterates through all of the cells marked to be changed and implements their respective changes.
+The model updates on each step 1.

  * How is the GUI updated after all the cells have been updated?

 ## Alternate Designs